Verderio: History

 A unified parish for Verderio was established by bishop Charles Borromeo after the Council of Trent, following his pastoral visits in 1571 and 1583.
 This parish would nonetheless be divided in 1778, when the bishop's vicar established the parish of Verderio Inferiore and the construction of the church dedicated to Saints martyrs Nazarius and Celsus started.
 In 1906 this church would be replaced by a new one built on the same site following a project by architect Giovanni Barboglio; the frescoes that decorate the interior were painted in 1932 by Umberto Marigliani, helped by Vittorio Manini.

 Two referendums for the reunification of the two comuni were held in recent times (in 1994 and in 2004) since they already shared many services like the elementary school, the library and the sports hall.
 Both referendums had a negative outcome: for the referendum to be approved, a majority of “yes” was needed in both Verderio Inferiore and Verderio Superiore; while the former always voted in favour of the unification, the latter blocked the process on both occasions with its negative response.
 A new referendum was held on December 1, 2013; this time, the majority of both comuni voted in favour of the restoration of a unified Verderio.
 On February 4, 2014, the municipality was reconstituted by the regional council of Lombardy from the fusion of Verderio Inferiore and Verderio Superiore.
 The first municipal elections took place on May 25, 2014.

 Sport

-The local amateur football team is Associazione Sportiva Dilettantistica Verderio (AS Verderio for short), currently playing in the Terza Categoria, the ninth and lowest level of the Italian football league system.
-Their home field is the municipal sports centre located in Verderio Inferiore.
+The local amateur football team is Associazione Sportiva Dilettantistica Verderio (AS Verderio for short), currently playing in the Prima Categoria, the seventh level of the Italian football league system.
+Their home field is Robbiate's municipal sports centre.